Choosing Servo Functions¶

 Available Output Functions¶

 Each of your servo outputs can be configured to a wide range of possible functions.
-The key options for traditional fixed wing aircraft are:
+See the Plane Functions section of Autopilot Output Functions section.

-in addition, there are servo functions for vtol lifting motors on quadplanes, control of internal combustion engines, pass-thru of controls from RC inputs, camera controls, control of motor tilt functions for tilt-rotors and many others.
-Those functions are discussed in other parts of the documentation.
+In addition, there are servo functions for control of internal combustion engines, pass-thru of controls from RC inputs, camera controls, control of motor tilt functions for tilt-rotors and many others.
+Those functions are also discussed in the Autopilot Output Functions section.

 Controlling Servo Throw, Trim and Reversal¶